pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 12-May-2022**
-<h3 align='center'>Buying Module in ErpNext</h3>
+<h3 align='center'>Buying Module in ErpGuru</h3>

 - Buying the right quantities in right amounts can affect your cash flow and profitability positively.
-ERPNext contains a set of transactions that will       make your buying process as efficient and seamless as possible
+ErpGuru contains a set of transactions that will       make your buying process as efficient and seamless as possible
 - Purchase Order can be created directly, or by fetching data from Material Request or Supplier Quotation.
 When ordered items are received from Supplier,     Purchase Receipt is created against Purchase Order.
 - setting up masters required for creating Customer and Supplier like Customer Group, Territory and Supplier Group.
 <br>